dcernach/hl2mt-next/README.rst

 This is the skeleton's improved initiative feat.
 When I click on his feats macro and click on improved initiative it points to the 1st row in my master index table.

-If I leave a skeleton token on the map and run hl2mt with an orc and skeleton in the XML dir, the orc feats/specials will come first and the first row in my index table will no longer be improved initiative.
+If I leave a skeleton token on the map, delete my on disk table file and run hl2mt with an orc and skeleton in the XML dir, the orc feats/specials will come first and the first row in my index table will no longer be improved initiative.
 My skeleton, on the table, will be broken when I load in the new index table(which has the orc data).
 New skeletons in the token library will work fine, they've been built with the new index, it's old tokens on the map that'll be out of date.

 For this reason it can be a good idea to work with multiple indexes.
 For example when creating a Crypt of the Everflame campaign file I use a CryptEverFlame index with XML/Token dirs that are only for crypt creatures.
-I can build my module using that, save it, and in play I can use a HeroLabIndex index and not have to worry about breaking any of my old crypt module creatures that I've placed.
+I can build my module using that, save it, and in play I can use a different index and not have to worry about breaking any of my old crypt module creatures that I've placed.
+In fact once this module is done the tokens I've created in it should never go stale, since they're referencing the static CryptEverFlame table in the saved campaign file.
+So you can keep a module around for years, or mail to other people, and the tokens saved within it should always work.

-This allows you to create multiple token sets that use multiple indexes in a single Maptool campaign.

 Another example of use, let's say I'm a player and my DM is running a Maptool game but doesn't use hl2mt.
 If my PC name is Buddy Jesus I can create a BuddyJ index, use BuddyJ campaign properties and create my token against those.